sindresorhus/awesome-electron/readme.md

 - [Introducing BrowserView for Electron](https://blog.figma.com/introducing-browserview-for-electron-7b40b4b493d5) - New Electron API to embed web apps with fewer bugs and improved performance.
 - [Migrating Slack’s Desktop App to BrowserView](https://slack.engineering/growing-pains-migrating-slacks-desktop-app-to-browserview-2759690d9c7b) - Slack rewrote their Electron app with `BrowserView`, Redux, Rx, and TypeScript, to fix its performance problems.
 - [Bringing Native Performance to Electron](https://blog.realm.io/native-performance-electron-realm/) - Realm rewrote their database browser app with Electron for cross-platform support.
+- [Electron on the App Store](https://medium.com/@yoannm/pushing-electron-on-the-mac-appstore-early-stages-7dcb85936f92) - A 5-part series about the journey of making and publishing an Electron app to the Mac App Store.

 ## Books